 For daily awards: Finished boats shall be scored according to their finishing places and the boats remaining on the course shall be scored one point more than the number of boats that finished the race prior to abandonment.
+This changes RRS 32.1, 35, 90.3a,and A5.2

 For series awards: Finished boats shall be scored according to their finishing places and the boats remaining on the course shall be scored one point less than the number of boats that finished the race prior to abandonment.
-This changes RRS 32.1 and 35.
+This changes RRS 32.1, 35, 90.3a, and A5.2